hannahro15/Cattery-project/README.md

 * Markdown help for the Readme was from [this github repo](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links).

-* For removing some unused css I used the [Unused css website](https://unused-css.com/) and also dev tools on Google chrome.
+* For removing some unused css I used the [unused css website](https://unused-css.com/) and also dev tools on Google chrome.

 * For help converting some css to Bootstrap I used the Bootstrap translator on [Rellaco](https://rellaco.com/bootstrap-translator/)

+* For pushing the footer to the bottom after removing the position fixed I used some of this code on [this](https://www.30secondsofcode.org/css/s/footer-at-the-bottom/) webpage.
+The 30 seconds of code website about the footer being on the bottom.

+* For testing responsiveness I used a website called ['Am I responsive'](https://ui.dev/amiresponsive) and also for taking screenshots of the web pages.

 ## Media